Backward-kill-word-or-join-lines

 Couldn’t find any ready-made customization to borrow, like any self respecting Igor from the Terry Pratchett’s novells would do, so I have written one after inspecting the Emacs built-in.

-"Backward-kill-word that will join lines if there is no word on a current line to kill."
+(defun backward-kill-word-or-join-lines () "Backward-kill-word that will join lines if there is no word on a current line to kill." (interactive) (let ((orig-point (point)) (orig-column (current-column)) (start-line (line-number-at-pos))) (backward-word) (if (> start-line (line-number-at-pos)) (progn (goto-char orig-point) (delete-backward-char orig-column) (when (= orig-column 0) (delete-char -1))) (kill-region (point) orig-point))))

-and you can bind it to C-W with general.el like this:
+and you can bind it to C-W

-:keymaps '(override emacs)
+(general-define-key :keymaps '(override emacs) "C-w" 'backward-kill-word-or-join-lines)

 Putting it here just for reference.
 Happy hacking!

 Update 2022-09-18: Updated the function - if only whitespace characters are before the cursor and the end of line, those will be deleted first.
 Joining of lines are then performed on next delete-kill-word-or-join-lines call.
-Also added example how to bind the function to C-W.
+Also added example how to bind the function to C-W